tytydraco/yessleep/out/Something_happened_at_my_school_and_I_can_no_longer_keep_it_to_myself.md

 _FUCK_

 It heard me.
-I know it did because it instantly turned around and rand towards me.
+I know it did because it instantly turned around and ran towards me.
 As it drew closer, three gunshots entered it's skull.

 I never mentioned this but our school had a pistol in the principal's office for "safety reasons" Someone must've taken it.